Virus forces cancellation of iconic events like Oktoberfest

 Even under a best-case scenario, Africa will need $44 billion for testing, personal protective equipment and treatment of coronavirus, according to a U.N. report.
 The worst-case scenario estimates $446 billion.
 The continent has recorded more than 1,100 deaths.

-In Europe, Denmark, Austria, Spain and Germany began allowing some people back to work, including hairdressers, dentists and construction workers, and some stores were cleared to reopen or will soon get the OK.
+In Europe, Denmark, Austria, Spain and Germany began allowing some people back to work, including hairdressers, dentists and construction workers. and some stores were cleared to reopen.

-Austrian Chancellor Sebastian Kurz said the government will be watching carefully and will “pull the emergency brake” if necessary.

 But in an indication that it will be a long time before life returns to normal, Spain canceled its Running of the Bulls in Pamplona, the more than 400-year-old event made world-famous by Ernest Hemingway’s 1926 novel “The Sun Also Rises.”
 It was also called off during the Spanish Civil War in the 1930s.

 The U.S. canceled the Scripps National Spelling Bee.
-The competition has been held since 1925 and was last scrubbed in 1945, during World War II.
+The competition has been held since 1925 and was scrubbed only once before — in 1943-45, because of World War II.

-“Our hearts go out to the spellers who won’t get their final shot at winning,” said Paige Kimble, executive director.
+“Our hearts go out to the spellers who won’t get their final shot at winning because of the pandemic and the difficult decisions it is prompting us to make,” said Paige Kimble, executive director.

-The U.S. has recorded more than 42,000 deaths — the highest in the world — and nearly 800,000 infections. according to a Johns Hopkins University count, though the true figures around the world are believed to be much higher, in part because of limited testing, difficulties in counting the dead and efforts by some governments to hide the extent of their outbreaks.
+The U.S. has recorded more than 42,000 deaths — the highest in the world — and nearly 800,000 infections. according to a Johns Hopkins University count, though the true figures around the world is believed much higher, in part because of limited testing, difficulties in counting the dead and efforts by some governments to hide the extent of their outbreaks.

-Germany called off the centuries-old Oktoberfest beer festival in Munich, which draws about 6 million visitors each year.
-It was previously canceled during the two world wars; during a period of hyperinflation in Germany in 1923; and because of cholera outbreaks in the 1800s.
+Germany called off the world-famous, centuries-old Oktoberfest beer festival in Munich, which draws about 6 million visitors each year in the fall.

 “We agreed that the risk is simply too high,” Bavarian governor Markus Soeder said.